pantonczyk/WebsiteRestaurant/README.md

 # WebsiteRestaurant
-An example of a restaurant website using SCSS http://orfi.uwm.edu.pl/~s151191/WebsiteRestaurant/
+An example of a restaurant website using SCSS <br>
+http://orfi.uwm.edu.pl/~s151191/WebsiteRestaurant/